-Learning Policy Institute Synthesis of Alignment of Four Pillars Figure 9 With Evidence-Based Features of Good Schools Community School Pillars Associated "Good School" Characteristics Integrated student supports will provide a dedicated professional staff member to coordinate support to address out-of-school barriers to learning via partnerships with social, nutrition, & mental health service agencies and providers.
-Some employ social emotional learning, conflict resolution training, and restorative justice practices to support mental health and lessen conflict, bullying, and punitive disciplinary actions (e.g., suspensions).
-Attention to all aspects of child development: academic, social, emotional, physical, psychological, and moral Extra academic, social, and health and wellness supports for students, as needed Climate of safety and trusting relationships Expanded learning time and opportunities to implement structured and safe learning environments that enhance what students learn during traditional school hours.
+Learning Policy Institute Synthesis of Alignment of Four PillarsFigure 12With Evidence-Based Features of Good Schools Community School Pillars Associated "Good School" Characteristics learning, conflict resolution training, and restorative justice practices to support mental health and lessen conflict, bullying, and punitive disciplinary actions (e.g., suspensions). • Climate of safety and trusting relationships Expanded learning time and opportunities to implement structured and safe learning environments that enhance what students learn during traditional school hours.
 We will implement afterschool, weekend, and summer programs to provide individualized academic support, enrichment activities, and learning opportunities that emphasize real-world learning with field trips and tutoring programs.
 Learning is the top priority High expectations and strong instruction for all students Sufficient resources and opportunities for meaningful learning Active parent and community engagement bring parents/community into the school as partners in children's education and make the school a neighborhood hub with family nights and parent/teacher conferences.
-Also, grant adults with educational opportunities such as English as a Second Language classes, citizenship preparation, computer skills, art, STEM, etc. Strong school, family and community ties, including opportunities for shared leadership Climate of safety and trusting relationships Collaborative leadership and practices build a culture of professional learning, collective trust and shared responsibility using such strategies as site-based leadership/governance teams, teacher learning communities, and a Community School Coordinator who manages the multiple, complex joint work of school and community organizations.
-Culture of teacher collaboration &amp; professional learning Assessment as a tool for improvement and shared accountability implemented our first FSCS program in 16 rural schools in Appalachian Kentucky.
+Also, grant adults with educational opportunities such as English as a Second Language classes, citizenship preparation, computer skills, art, STEM, etc. • Strong school, family and community ties, including opportunities for shared leadership Climate of safety and trusting relationships Collaborative leadership and practices build a culture of professional learning, collective trust and shared responsibility using such strategies as site-based leadership/governance teams, teacher learning communities, and a community-school coordinator who manages the multiple, complex joint work of school and community organizations.
+Culture of teacher collaboration & professional learning Assessment as a tool for improvement and shared accountability

+PRI has been operating community schools for more than 10 years.
+In 2012, we implemented our first FSCS program in 16 rural schools.
 Over the next decade, we grew our work to reach 93 schools.
 For each implementation we completed a needs assessment of the community and solicited input from students, parents, educators, partners, and policy makers.
 Our model included-and continues to include-analysis of the needs assessment, stakeholder input, and a research and literature review.